- Trip Grade:Easy

 You can amplify the joy of trekking to this lake with the cultural and religious value by visiting the area Janai Purnima, a festival that falls in the month of August every year.
 Large numbers of devotees come to perform various religious activities and take the chilled holy bath in the lake.
 There is a large rock in the middle of the lake which is believed to be the remains of Shiva shrine.
 It is also said that a medium carries water directly from the lake to the tank at the Kumbheshwar Temple in Patan in the Kathmandu Valley.

-There is a legend that the lake is believed to have formed from digging the land by the Lord Shiva’s trisul (three pointed sword) after he drank poison from the Samudra Manthan (churning the ocean by demons and gods) and wanted cold water to quench the burning in his throat.
+There is a legend that the lake is believed to have formed from digging the land by the Lord Shiva’s trisul (tridents) after he drank poison from the Samudra Manthan (churning the ocean by demons and gods) and wanted cold water to quench the burning in his throat.
 The holy lake water is considered significant particularly during the Janai Purnima festival.

-Every year thousands of pilgrims, Hindus mostly particularly from Nepal and India visit the lake for the festivals.
+Every year thousands of pilgrims, Hindus mostly particularly from Nepal and India visit the lake for the religious treks and festivals.

 Yartung is centuries old festival and is one of the well-known festivals in Nepal.
 The people of lower Mustang eagerly awaits the day of Janai Purnima that falls in the month of August.
 The festival lasts for four days and concluded with the Horse riding contests.
 Locals from Muktinath and Thakali communities sing, dance and drink.
 The local king actively participates and witnesses the happenings.
 Colorful dresses, decorations, and custom of Tibetan origin exhibit the different fantasy world within the country, expressing the ancient culture of high Himalayas.